hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ### 10.1.
 Separate files

 All classes and resource type definitions (defined types) must be separate files in the `manifests` directory of the module.
+Each separate file in the manifest directory of the module should contain nothing other than the class or resource type definition.

 **Good:**